robenkleene/design-references/photoshop/tutorials/photoshop-reflections.md

 3. Position the new reflection layer
 4. Convert the reflection layer to a smart object (right-click the layer and select "Convert to Smart Object")
 5. Select "Filter > Blur > Motion Blur..." and select "Angle" `90` and "Distance" `11`

+## Creating the Displacement Map

+1. Create a new Photoshop file that's roughly same width and twice as tall as the original image.
+2. Fill the layer with black
+3. Add a noise filter ("Filter > Noise > Add Noise..."), set the "Amount" to the maximum, "Uniform" and "Monochromatic".
+4. Add a Gaussian blur filter ("Filter > Blur > Gaussian Blur..."), set the radius to `1.3`
+5. Goto the "Channels" palette, select the `red` channel (and then click the eye next to another channel, so all channels are still visible)
+6. Add a emboss filter to the red channel ("Filter > Stylize > Emboss..."), set the "Angle" to `180`, the "Height" to `1`, and the "Amount" to the maximum.
+7. Select the `green` channel and add an emboss filter to it to, with the Angle set to `90` and the other settings the same.
+8. Switch back to the Layers palette.